-- 9.2.3.1 The Town shall work with the Province to maintain and enhance existing Go Bus transit services within the Town.
-The Town shall work with GO Transit and Metrolinx to maintain and enhance existing GO Bus Transit services. - 9.2.3.2 The Town shall work with York Region to develop a enhance the regional transit system in accordance with the needs of the Town and the policies of the Regional Official Plan.
-In particular, the Town shall encourage and support the creation of a regional transit system which will to link the communities in the Town and with other communities in the Region, and which will provide internal service within each community. - 9.2.3.3 The Town shall support transit supportive community design measures, and in particular shall ensure that:
+9.2.3.1 The Town shall work with the Province to maintain and enhance existing Go Bus transit services within the Town.

+The Town shall work with GO Transit and Metrolinx to maintain and enhance existing GO Bus Transit Services within the Town to provide express service to the Central Business District of Toronto, connections to the TTC Subway Network, York Region Viva Network and Durham Region.

+- 9.2.3.2 The Town shall work with York Region to develop a enhance the regional transit system in accordance with the needs of the Town and the policies of the Regional Official Plan.
+In particular, consistent with service standards and guidelines as adopted by the regional transit system, the Town shall encourage and support the creation of a regional transit system which will link the communities in the Town and with other communities in York Region and which will provide internal service within each community. - 9.2.3.3 The Town shall support transit supportive community design measures, and in particular shall ensure that: - (a) arterial and collector roads are designed to accommodate transit facilities; - (b) subdivisions are designed to permit effective pedestrian access to transit routes. - 9.2.3.3 Where appropriate, the Town will require new development applications to demonstrate how the proposed development is transit-oriented, in accordance with the York Region Transit-Oriented Development Guidelines. - 9.2.3.4 Where the Town is considering traffic calming strategies on any road with a transit route, or on any road that may function as a transit route in the future, the Town shall work with the Region to ensure that such strategies will not negatively impact transit operations. - 9.2.3.5 Arterial and collector roads are to be designed to accommodate transit vehicles and amenities to the satisfaction of the Town and York Region.

+Commented [AF100]: Revised and moved to Section 7.1 Settlement Areas

+Commented [AF101]: York Region Official Plan

-- (a) arterial and collector roads are designed to accommodate transit facilities; - (b) subdivisions are designed to permit effective pedestrian access to transit routes. - 9.2.3.3 The Town shall require, as a condition of development or redevelopment, that adequate off-street parking and loading facilities be provided.
-However, notwithstanding the foregoing, the Town shall encourage the retention and expansion of on-street parking in areas where it will not interfere with the efficient movement of traffic. - 9.2.3.4 The Town shall work with York Region Transit (YRT) to maintain and enhance transit services and provide interconnections within the community and between the community and other urban areas of the Town and York Region. - 9.2.3.5 Development phasing plans shall protect for arterial and collector roads required for transit in the initial phases of development. - 9.2.3.6 Arterial and collector roads are to be designed to accommodate transit vehicles and amenities to the satisfaction of the Town and York Region.
+- 9.2.3.6 The Town shall require, as a condition of development or redevelopment, that adequate off-street parking and loading facilities be provided.
+However, notwithstanding the foregoing, the Town shall encourage the retention and expansion of on-street parking in areas where it will not interfere with the efficient movement of traffic. - 9.2.3.4 The Town shall work with York Region Transit (YRT) to maintain and enhance transit services and provide interconnections within the community and between the community and other urban areas of the Town and York Region. - 9.2.3.7 Development phasing plans shall protect for arterial and collector roads required for transit in the initial phases of development. - 9.2.3.8 All new roads, sidewalks and multi-use trails shall be constructed in accordance with the Town's Development Design Criteria.